An Elm Grows in Willimantic

 By the late 19th century, elms were everywhere in Connecticut.

 And then came the great dying.

 Thomas J. Campanella traces the fate of elms in his 2003 history, Republic of Shade.
 Beginning in the 1860s, city planners began to remove some of the elms in order to widen the streets for trolley tracks.
-Then, in the 1880s, the telephone and electric companies cut more down to create room for utility poles.
-In the 1920s, automobiles began to poison them with carbon monoxide.
+Then, in the 1880s, the telephone and electric companies cut down more, to create room for utility poles.
+In the 1920s, automobiles began to poison the elms with carbon monoxide.

 But the gravest threat came in the 1930s in the form of the Dutch Elm Disease.
 A fungus carried by a burrowing insect, the disease had already struck Europe.
 Somehow, it crossed the Atlantic (most likely in a cargo of boards) and appeared in Ohio in 1931.
 Carried east by the prevailing winds, the beetles reached Connecticut in 1933.

 Two factors aided the spread of the disease.
-The first was the fact that New Englanders had loved elms so much that they had planted them everywhere, almost to the exclusion of other species.
-New Englanders were guilty of what environmental scientists call monocropping, a dangerous practice.
+The first was the fact that Connecticans had loved elms so much that they had planted them everywhere, almost to the exclusion of other species.
+Connecticans were guilty of what environmental scientists call monocropping, a dangerous practice.
 With so many elms so close together, the fungus multiplied rapidly and spread easily.

 The second factor was the 1938 hurricane.
 The fierce storm blew down thousands of trees across Connecticut, including hundreds of elms.
 The damage was extensive and the cleanup slow.
 The fungus spread rapidly in the rotting bark.